Skip to content

 3. FREQUENCY OF MEASUREMENT (IF NECESSARY)

-Additional quality measurements aren’t necessary for every project, but if you were planning to ask for them, you can add the frequency of the measurements to your drawing to ensure the converter accurately plans how to create your part.
+Additional quality measurements aren’t necessary for every project.
+Still, if you plan on asking for them, you can add the frequency of the measurements to your drawing to ensure the converter accurately plans how to create your part.

-If you’re asking for measurements, your converter must know the frequency and measurements you need to plan an inspection process that can measure your parts while running smoothly and efficiently.
+If you want measurements, your converter must know the frequency and measurements you need to plan an inspection process that can measure your parts while running smoothly and efficiently.

-Additional Information to Include in Your Die Cut Part Drawing
+Other Information to Include in a Technical Drawing

-You don’t necessarily have to write all this information on the drawing itself, but addressing these factors in some capacity when you submit your sketch will allow your converter to evaluate your part design fully.
+You don’t necessarily have to write all this information on the drawing itself, but addressing these factors in some capacity when you submit your sketch will allow your converter to evaluate your part design better and improve the converting process.

-Here is additional information that can be helpful to include:
+Here is additional information that can improve your drawing’s quality:

 Physical appearance includes details such as the type of ink or material callouts, which can be vague, like “polyester” or a material ID number.

-Some projects have specified a particular material without any substitutions, however, others have a broader range of materials.
-It will help us to know what your level of flexibility is for materials.
+Some projects specify a particular material without any substitutions, while others have a broader range of materials.
+Knowing this will help your converter understand the level of design flexibility when optimizing your product design.

 avatar